-It's Okay: To Not Always Be There for Friends
+It’s Okay: To Not Always Be There for Friends

 A person who wants to care and support the people they love, but… just can’t.
 My heart breaks for the friend who’s nursing their heartbreak.
 My anxiety sits uncomfortably on my chest as I watch another friend grow weaker under its weight.
 My exhaustion finds a companion in my colleague’s burnout.
 I grieve for them, but sometimes, in cursory moments when I have little to offer, I can’t grieve with them.

 I feel like the worst person in the world because sometimes, I fail to live up to the expectation I would have of my friends too.
 It’s selfish, even hypocritical, for action to not match intent.
-No one is too busy to not respond to a text, or too emotionally drained to lend a sympathetic ear — especially for a loved one.
+No one is too busy not to respond to a text, or too emotionally drained to lend a sympathetic ear — especially for a loved one.

 Except, they are.
 Friendship demands presence, selflessness, and empathy above all else.
 But empathy, not unlike love, is a finite resource.
-It feels almost reductive to liken empathy to a battery pack that needs to be put in charge, as if it’s a commodity that loses its value or worth over time.
-But that may very well be the case, because the people holding on to this empathy are vulnerable and imperfect.
+It feels almost reductive to liken empathy to a battery pack that needs to be put on charge, as if it’s a commodity that loses its value or worth over time.
+But that may very well be the case, because the people holding on to this empathy are deeply vulnerable and imperfect.
 Emotional exhaustion can’t be quantified, but evidence shows patterns of emotional scarcity: almost 36% of people surveyed reported a sense of cognitive weariness, 32% reported emotional exhaustion, and almost 44% reported physical fatigue.
-Everything from longer work hours to increased demands at home made things harder.
+Everything from longer work hours to increased demands at home is making it harder to reasonably engage with ourselves, let alone others we care about.

 It’s almost as if stress, burnout, fatigue, and emotional chaos are walls closing in on us.
 And arguably, individual stressors shape the way we respond to other people too.
 Research this year found stress to be a potent emotion, in that it made even empathetic people less kind, less altruistic towards others’ needs.
 “Stress spills into our personal lives in many ways, affecting the quality of our close relationships… When people are stressed, they become more withdrawn and distracted, and less affectionate,” wrote Amie Gordon, a social psychologist at the University of Michigan.
 Biologically this plays out in the brain’s neural networks, where cortisol, the “stress hormone,” alters brain activity in regions linked to social decision-making.